Generic Name: Clobazam Suspension (KLOE ba zam)

 What are some things I need to know or do while I take Clobazam Suspension?

 - Tell all of your health care providers that you take clobazam suspension.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may be habit-forming with long-term use.

 - Do not change the dose or stop clobazam suspension.
 This could cause seizures.
 Talk with your doctor.

 - Do not stop taking clobazam suspension all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop clobazam suspension, you will want to slowly stop it as ordered by your doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how clobazam suspension affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how clobazam suspension affects you.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - If you are 65 or older, use clobazam suspension with care.
 You could have more side effects.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 Use some other kind of birth control also, like a condom, when taking clobazam suspension and for 1 month after care ends.